MileHacker Logo

 General Documents

-• Valid passport (FOR three months beyond your departure, issued last 10 years, 2 blank pages).
+• Valid passport (FOR three months beyond your departure, issued last 10 years, AT least two empty pages).

-• Proof of accommodation (confirmed hotel bookings or invitation).
+• Proof of where you're staying (confirmed hotel bookings or invitation).

 • Proof of sufficient funds (bank statements, credit cards).